-Ever wondered if there was a way to relieve hip pain that could decrease the chances of surgery?
-If the answer is yes, then you should probably know more about inversion therapy.
+Have you ever wondered if there was a way to relieve hip pain that could decrease the chances of surgery?
+If the answer is yes, you should probably know more about inversion therapy.

-In inversion therapy, an inversion table is used to suspend the patient’s body upside-down.
-This technique can help reduce hip and back pain.
 In this article, we’ll help you understand more about this technique.
-We’ll provide you with tips, and recommend the best inversion table for hip pain.
+We’ll provide you with tips and recommend the best inversion table for hip pain.

 The Most Common Causes of Hip Pain

 We use our hips in almost every movement.
 When we walk, run, or work out.
 They have the essential ball-and-socket joints in our bodies.
 Therefore, we’re able to move our hip bones fluidly and flexibly.